mathspp/mathspp/pages/02.blog/01.problems/p004-solvability-of-the-water-buckets/item.en.md

 title: "Problem #004 - solvability of the water buckets"
 ---

-In [this previous post][wbr post] I talked about the riddle of the water buckets.
+In [this post][wbr post] I talked about the riddle of the water buckets.
 Now I challenge you to prove that in some situations it is _impossible_ to solve it!

 ===